Dundalk Institute of Technology worked with eight different countries to increase global knowledge of small wind turbines

 Sharing information and research activities to advance wind energy research

-The International Energy Agency (IEA) Wind Technology Collaboration Programme is an international co-operation that shares information and research activities to advance wind energy research, development and deployment in member countries.
+The International Energy Agency (IEA) Wind Technology Collaboration Programme is an international co-operation.
+It shares information and research activities to advance wind energy research, development and deployment in member countries.

 Dundalk Institute of Technology got involved with what is known as ‘Task 27’ to provide research in relation to small turbines.

-The main goal was to provide field measurement and modelling activities to improve knowledge of micro-siting small wind turbines at highly turbulent sites.
-Turbulence is the irregular motion of air currents and the research found will be used to help improve future small wind design standards.
+The main goal was to provide field measurement and modelling activities.
+The aim was to improve knowledge of micro-siting small wind turbines at highly turbulent sites.
+Turbulence is the irregular motion of air currents.
+The research found will be used to help improve future small wind design standards.

 Dundalk Institute of Technology contributed to research on wind characteristics and wind turbine power performance at multiple sites in Ireland.